Efficient Estimation of Partially Linear Models for Spatial Data over Complex Domain

 Condition (C1) describes the requirement for the true bivariate function as usually used in the literature of nonparametric or semiparametric estimation.
-Condition (C2) ensures the existence of a least squares spline.
-Although one can get a decent penalized least squares spline fitting with $F_1=0$ for some triangles, we need (C2) to study the convergence of bivariate penalized least squares splines.
+Condition (C2) ensures the existence of a discrete least squares spline \citep{vonGolitschek:Schumaker:02}, i.e., an unpenalized spline with $\lambda=0$.
+Although one can get a decent penalized least squares spline fitting without this condition, we need (C2) to study the convergence of bivariate penalized least squares splines.
+Heuristically, if a triangle $\tau\in \triangle$ near the boundary of $\triangle$ does not contain enough observations, the penalized least square spline will not fit the function well over the triangle $\tau$.
 Condition (C3) suggests that we should not put too many observations in one triangle.
-Condition (C4) requires that the number of triangles is above some minimum depending upon the degree of the spline, which is similar to the requirement of Li and Ruppert (2008) in the univariate case.
-It also ensures the asymptotic equivalence of the theoretical and empirical inner products/norms defined at the beginning of Section \ref{sec:asymptotics}.
-Condition (C5) is required to reduce the bias of the bivariate spline approximation through ``under smoothing'' and ``choosing smaller $\lambda$".
+Similar conditions to (C2) and (C3) are used in \cite{vonGolitschek:Schumaker:02} and \cite{Huang:03}.
+Condition (C4) requires that the number of triangles is above some minimum depending upon the degree of the spline, which is similar to the requirement of \cite{Li:Ruppert:08} in the univariate case.
+It also ensures the asymptotic equivalence of the theoretical and empirical inner products/norms defined at the beginning of Section 3.
+Condition (C5) is required to reduce the bias of the spline approximation through ``under smoothing'' and ``choosing smaller $\lambda$".
+The study in \cite{Lai:Schumaker:07} shows that the approximation of bivariate spline space over $\triangle$ is dependent on $\delta_{\triangle}$, i.e., the larger the $\delta_{\triangle}$ is, the worse the spline approximation is.
+That is, the quality of spline approximation is measured by $\delta_{\triangle}$.
+Condition (C6) suggests the use of more uniform triangulations with a reasonably small $\delta_{\triangle}$ when constructing triangulations.
+By choosing a set of appropriate vertices, we are able to have a desired triangulation whose $\delta_{\triangle}$ is small enough, say $\delta_\triangle<10$.